-The Garden House is committed to eliminating its carbon footprint regarding energy consumption by purchasing carbon offsets.
+The Garden House is committed to minimizing its carbon footprint regarding energy consumption.
 The two carbon-generating energy sources used for operations are propane (for the gas stove in the kitchen) and electricity (lights, hot water, heat, hot tub, administration, etc.)

 Electrical power offsets are puchased from Opalco, the coop electric utility serving the San Juan Islands.
-The certificate below shows that all kilowatthours are offset, either by local PV sources in the county, or by small hydro and/or windpower resources in central Washington.
-85% of Opalco's power comes from BPA (Bonneville hydro), so most of the power provided to Orcas Island is carbon neutral to begin with.
-However, the Garden House does not purchase just 15% (the non-hydro component of Opalco's base power) of its electricity needs from green sources; we purchase 100% of our power from green sources other than Bonneville.
+The certificate below shows that all kilowatthours are offset, either by local PV sources in the county, by small hydro and/or windpower resources in central Washington and by BPA (Bonneville hydro, which is ~90% green).

 Separate from ensuring that the electricty running in the Garden House veins is 100% renewable (i.e., "green"), there is a strong efficiency and conservation focus quietly at work, reducing electrical demand when and where possible.
 The Garden House has an Energy Star refrigerator purchased in 2008.
 CFLs are everywhere.
 The building is heavily insulated, including all interior walls and floors.
-As noted in the guest orientation materials, the hot tub and the hot water heater are on timers that disable electrical power during the 6 hour "peak period" between 6am and noon.
+As noted in the guest orientation materials, the hot tub and the hot water heater are managed to minimize power consumption during peak periods.
 By so doing, the peak load on the system is reduced, thus lowering the need for additional central power plants (that produce carbon dioxide or nuclear waste as byproducts).
 A heat pump hot water tank was installed in 2012, using approximately 60% less electricity than a standard electric hot water tank.
 Tours available!

 There are three vampires in the Garden House: a music system, an alarm clock and a microwave clock.
-Guests are free to unplug them as they are entirely for guest convenience.
+These are generally unplugged; guests are free to plug them in as needed.

 A wood stove and free firewood allow the interested guest to heat the Garden House with 100% carbon neutral warm wood heat, bypassing the need for electrical energy to power the baseboard heaters.